Ibrokhim7755/NLP-Natural-Language-Processing/README.md

 5. **Semantic analysis**: Extracting the meaning of words and sentences to comprehend the overall context.

-Sentiment analysis: Determining the sentiment or emotional tone expressed in a piece of text (positive, negative, or neutral).
+6. **Sentiment analysis**: Determining the sentiment or emotional tone expressed in a piece of text (positive, negative, or neutral).

-Machine Translation: Automatically translating text from one language to another.
+7. **Machine Translation**: Automatically translating text from one language to another.

 Text summarization: Generating concise summaries of longer texts.